sadieleob/solo-blog-flux/README.md

 # Fluxcd and Gloo Edge

 This repo was adapted from the [Fluxcd Project](https://github.com/fluxcd/flux2-kustomize-helm-example).
-Once you have completed this setup, you'll be able to reference the Fluxcd repo and documents to clone the setup.
+Once you have completed this setup, you'll be able to reference the Fluxcd repo and documents to clone the setup to multi clusters.

 ## Prerequisites